SensorsINI/v2e/README.md

-### Plot the event counts from v2e versus real DVS
+### Plot the DDD event counts from v2e versus real DVS

 After running _ddd-v2e.py_, _ddd_plot_event_counts.py_ reads the saved numpy files holding the real and v2e events from _ddd-v2e.py_ (**if you enabled --numpy_output**) and plots the event counts over an ROI.